 Students may come to library in the mornings before the bell at 7:50, during all lunches, and after school for Homework Center on Tuesdays, Wednesdays and Thursdays until 3:30 PM.
-Students can check out books, read, do assignments, use computers, print out documents, use email, and this year make thinks at our new MAKERSPACE!!
+Students can check out books, read, do assignments, use computers, print out documents, use email, and do creative art projects at our new MAKERSPACE!!
 See more details on Home Work Center and our MakerSpace below.

-Come shop our Scholastic Book Fair and see all of the new books to keep your children reading!
+Come shop our Scholastic Book Fair and see all of the new books to keep YOU and your children reading!
 You can access the book fair online a week before the fair dates and the week after to choose from even more titles!
+Click on: http://www.scholastic.com/bf/wilsonmiddleschool7 Your books will be sent to Wilson with FREE SHIPPING during the extended fair dates.
 All profits benefit the Wilson MS library with more books for students.
-If you are interested in helping out at our fair, please contact Mrs. Madrinich at 573-2407 or email at firstname.lastname@example.org.
+Any questions, please contact Mrs. Madrinich at 573-2407 or 2422 or email at firstname.lastname@example.org.

 Check out her Ascendance Trilogy that begins with The False Prince, a New York Times best seller.
 Jennifer has a new trilogy The Mark of the Thief; book two is coming out in January 2016 called The Rise of the Wolf.